HFU-BeatBot/Neural-Network/README.md

 ## Code
 The Python codes are available in both the FMA and GTZAN folders with slight modifications.

+### convertSongsToWav.py
+#### FMA small
+We have the FMA small dataset organized into genre folders called "fma_small".
+Then we created a "fma_small_wav" directory to store WAV files, and then for each genre in the given list, the code iterates over the corresponding genre folder.
+It converts each MP3 file to WAV format, saves it in the genre-specific directory.

+#### GTZAN
+In this code we created a "genres_wav" directory to store WAV files, and then for each genre in the given list, the code iterates over the corresponding genre folder.
+It converts each AU file to WAV format, saves it in the genre-specific directory.

 ### createDataMFCC.py:
+#### FMA small
+This code works with the FMA small dataset, exactly with the converted one "fma_small_wav" directory.
+In the code, we access these genre folders and process individual songs.
+The processed data is then saved in a CSV file named "fma_small_data.csv" in the directory "data".

+Please note that the FMA small dataset may contain some defective songs.
+To handle this, the code includes a try-catch block to ignore and skip any problematic songs during processing.

+#### GTZAN
-This code generates a dataset in the form of a CSV file (data.csv) with MFCC (Mel-frequency Cepstral Coefficients) features extracted from audio files.
+This code generates the GTZAN dataset in the form of a CSV file (gtzan_data.csv) with MFCC (Mel-frequency Cepstral Coefficients) features extracted from audio files, which saved in the "genres_wav" directory.
 The CSV file is created in the "data" folder.

 ### createModelMFCC.py